The Record Keepers, photo-lithograph, produced by KAREN CASEY in collaboration with APW Printers

 Yirrinkiri Jilamara, etching, produced by PEDRO WONAEAMIRRI in collaboration with APW Printers

 Gawarrk (Woman turned into rock), linocut, produced by DULAMARI (DJALIND YUNUPINGU) in collaboration with APW Printers

-Australian Print Workshop was commissioned by the Embassy of the Kingdom of the Netherlands in 2006 to produce a limited edition print portfolio to commemorate 400 years of Dutch contact with Australia and to acknowledge the special role of the Aboriginal peoples of Australia in these early contacts with the Dutch.
+Australian Print Workshop was commissioned by the Embassy of the Kingdom of the Netherlands in 2006 to produce a limited edition print portfolio to commemorate 400 years of Dutch contact with Australia and to acknowledge the special role of the First Peoples of Australia in these early contacts with the Dutch.

 The theme of the project was 'first encounters'.
 The portfolio was titled ‘Duyfken’ after the first Dutch ship that made landfall on the shores of Australia in 1606.

 Ten First Peoples artists, from regions around Australia which were visited by the Dutch 400 years ago, were given the opportunity to produce a permanent record of this commemoration in the form of a limited edition print, to be included in the commissioned Portfolio.
 The artists came to Melbourne to work with APW Printers and produce their print for the Portfolio.

 The Artists were: Karen Casey and Allan Mansell from Tasmania, Dulamari (Djalinda Yunupingu) and Dhuwarrwarr Marika from north-east Arnhem Land, Janice Murray and Pedro Wonaeamirri from Melville Island, Garry Namponan and Leonie Pootchemunka from Aurukun, western Cape York Peninsula, and Laurel Nannup and Chris Pease from south Western Australia.